-Children with contagious diseases should be kept at home until a doctor releases them to return to school.
+Children with contagious diseases must be kept at home until a doctor releases them to return to school.
 Under no circumstances should children be sent to school if they are vomiting or have diarrhea.

 Do not send a child to school until they have been fever free for 24 hours without the use of medication.

 If your child develops a fever or presents other symptoms of illness at school, you will be contacted to make arrangements to have them taken home within one hour.
+The 24 hours will begin from the time the student leaves the building.
+A form will be given with the time/date your child will be allowed to return.
+The teachers will also be notified to clean and disinfect, and be aware of the circumstance and time frames.

 You can help us limit the spread of disease by informing the office promptly upon diagnosis of contagious illnesses.